HazyResearch/deepdive/doc/writing-model-ddlog.md

 FACTOR_HEAD :- RULE_BODY.
 ```

-Here, `RULE_BODY` is the typical conjunctive query also used for normal derivation rules in DDlog.
+Here, *RULE_BODY* denotes the typical conjunctive query also used for normal derivation rules in DDlog.
-The `FACTOR_HEAD` is the part where more than one variable relations can appear with a special syntax.
+*FACTOR_HEAD* denotes the part where more than one variable relations can appear with a special syntax.
 Let's first look at the simplest case of describing one variable in the inference rule's head.